 - test automation of API

 When we talk about web applications test automation, everything comes down to opening a browser and running a test script in it.
-If you stick to the CI practices, it’s common to run a test script in the headless mode, that is without the graphical user interface or sometimes even without user interface at all.
+If you stick to the CI practices, it’s common to run a test script in the headless mode, without the graphical user interface.

 Static types help prevent bugs from slipping into the code base due to human error and provide clear documentation that allows you to understand and maintain legacy code quickly.
 With TypeScript, you can use static checking and code refactoring tools to develop robust applications.